 I won’t spell out who wrote to me, but I’ll thank the people who did—who risked my ire by giving their honest opinions.
 I mentioned a memorial page; some people pointed out that a memorial on an addiction-related web page may add to the pain and shame felt by family members.
 As for my ‘doctor wall of shame’, I was reminded that every story has two sides, and it may be more useful to simply provide referenced information that would allow readers to make up their minds without my own coloring of the facts.
 I want to thank the people who wrote, and let them know that they made a difference—and the site will be better because of their efforts.

-Instead of the earlier ideas, I added what I am calling the ‘consequences’ page.
+Instead of the earlier ideas, I added what I am calling Overdose Report.
 The page will contain news stories identified to Google as having ‘drug overdose’ in their tags.
 The information will be replaced every 24 hours or so.
-I experimented with a couple different intervals and found that no day went by without a significant amount of news under that tag—a rather compelling statistic!
+I experimented with different intervals and found that no day went by without a significant amount of news under that tag—a rather compelling statistic!